June 22, 2026 — Telling everyone not to be that kind of anyone

 Bible verses to consider:

-Think on this: Have you accepted God’s free and gracious provision of life eternally with Him, the life that begins here and will continue forever, so you can call Jesus your “Lord”?
+Think on this: Can you claim the presence of the Holy Spirit because you’ve accepted God’s provision of life with Him through the finished work of Jesus’ cross?
 If no, why do you choose to remain separated from God both now and forever?
-If you are a Christian with the assurance of salvation and redemption, how are you doing with actually doing what Jesus says?
-What would it look like for you to actually live doing what your Lord says?
+If you are a Christian with the assurance of salvation and redemption, how are you doing with having the presence of the Holy Spirit, as well as relying on His help in living out your Christian faith?
 If you sense the desire for change with any of this, how is that change going to happen?
 Is that what you truly want?
-Why or why not?
+Why or why no?

 Bible verses to consider: